yext/answers-search-ui/README.md

   optionSelector: '.js-option',
   // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,
+  // Show a reset button
+  showReset: false,
+  // The label to use for the reset button
+  resetLabel: 'reset',
+  // Allow collapsing excess filter options after a limit
+  showMore: true,
+  // The max number of filter options to show before collapsing extras
+  showMoreLimit: 5,
+  // The label to show for displaying more options
+  showMoreLabel: 'show more',
+  // The label to show for displaying less options
+  showLessLabel: 'show less',
+  // Allow expanding and collapsing the filter
+  showExpand: true,
+  // Show the number of applied options when a group is collapsed
+  showNumberApplied: true,
   // Optional, the callback function to call when changed
   onChange: function() {},
   // Optional, the label to be used in the legend